Parents' 10 most useful baby products

 Our research

-In August 2016, we asked 2,000 parents of children aged five and under about the baby products they have bought or used.
-We asked them to rate products on a scale of 1 to 10 for usefulness, excluding core products: pushchairs, car seats, high chairs and cribs/cradles.
+In February 2017, we asked 1,046 parents of children aged five and under about the baby products they have used.
+We asked them to rate products on a scale of 1 to 5 from least useful to most useful.
+This excludes core products: pushchairs, car seats, high chairs and cribs/cradles.